broadinstitute/pooled-cell-painting-profiling-recipe/README.md

 Briefly, the goal of the weld is to tightly couple the Pooled Cell Painting processed data to versioned code that performed the processing.
 This recipe is the versioned code and a GitHub submodule links the recipe by commit hash.

-The recipe will be interacted with via a series of configuration yaml files defined in the data repository.
+The recipe is interacted with via a series of configuration yaml files defined in the data repository.